drone/drone-migrate/README.md

-__IMPORTANT: this migration utility is incomplete.
-It will not yet generate a working 1.0 database__

 Migration utility will help you migrate from a Drone 0.8.x database to a Drone 1.0.x database.

 ## Preparing for the migration